 Most countries will require a contractor to obtain a work permit for stays over 2-3 months, and they may want assistance with securing a visa or have the company cover the cost.
-Some countries have special work permits for independent contractors, or a contractor management company can act as sponsor for visas.
+Some countries have special work permits for independent contractors.
+Also, a contractor management company can act as a sponsor for visas.

-The contractor may have social security payment obligations in the host country, which need to be factored into the rate quoted.
+The contractor may have social security payment obligations in the host country.
+This needs to be factored into the rate quoted.